 The Wheel is eager to strengthen and develop channels of accountability between our members and the Board.
 To that end, we have a special Membership-Board Accountability Policy, which includes the following provisions:

 The Board will formally report to members twice a year about progress being made in implementing The Wheel's 'Being the Change' strategy.

 Members will are invited to provide their feedback directly to the Board (via a dedicated email address: firstname.lastname@example.org and at our member forums across the country).
 Feedback and comments received by the board will be recorded and reviewed annually by the board.

 The Importance of Collaboration

 The Wheel's strategy, Stronger Charities, Stronger Communities (2017 - 2020), demonstrates how much we value collaborative working in the Irish community and voluntary, charity and social enterprise sector.

 We value collaborative working as a way of increasing the value and impact of our work and strengthening our sector.

 In 2017 we collaborated with a wide range of partners to influence policy and deliver programmes and services.
 Key amongst these were our wide range of national and EU-funded programmes, and our various engagements with the Charities Regulator.

-In addition to the snapshot above, there's a full list of our 2017 collaborations here.
+In addition to the snapshot above, you can download a list of our collaborations below.

 The Wheel initiated and completed a comprehensive review of our communications channels in 2017, for the purpose of ensuring our adherence to the forthcoming GDPR legislation, as well as to assist our members in preparing for the same.